-Content management (CM) is the administration of digital content throughout its lifecycle, from creation to permanent storage or deletion.
+Content management (CM) is the process for collection, delivery, retrieval, governance and overall management of information in any format.
+The term is typically used in reference to administration of the digital content lifecycle, from creation to permanent storage or deletion.
 The content involved may be images, video, audio and multimedia as well as text.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-The usual stages in digital content management are:
+The stages of the content management lifecycle are:

 Should you invest in Oracle WebCenter Content?